sflagp/QbProcessor/HowTo/Implement https locally with RedirectUri.md

 - After completing the prompts to import the CA certificate, repeat the process for QbModelsSigned.cer certificate.
 - Now expand the Personal tree and go to the Certificates sub-tree.
 If the QbModels.QBO certificate is not listed, right click Certificates and select All Tasks|Import and follow the prompts to import the QbModelsSigned.cer certificate.

-At the completion of Step 2, you should imported your valid certificates (self-signed or valid) them into the Windows certificate store for the Local Computer.
+At the completion of Step 2, you should have imported your valid certificates (self-signed or valid) into the Windows certificate store for the Local Computer.

-Step 3: Get the certificate hash id to bind to SSL.
+**Step 3:** Get the certificate hash id to bind to SSL.

 - While still in MMC Personal tree, double click the QbModels.QBO certificate to view the certificate.
 - From the pop-up, select the Details tab.